posit-dev/publisher/extensions/vscode/README.md

 [Updating Previously Deployed Content](https://github.com/posit-dev/publisher/blob/main/docs/vscode.md#updating-previously-deployed-content) documentation for more information.

+### Multiple deployments and configurations

+Does your content need to be deployed to multiple destinations with different settings?
+For example, to a staging environment and production.

+Posit Publisher supports managing multiple deployments and configurations, simplifying the process of deploying to different environments.

 ### Deployment logs

 Logs are organized to easily identify what went wrong.